zevenet/zlb/README.md

 4. Configure the *apt* repositories in order to be able to install some dependencies.

-### Installation on Debian Buster
-Get a Debian ISO installable from [debian.org](https://www.debian.org/distrib/).
-This installation process has been only tested with the 64 bits version.

-This git repository only contains the source code, the installable packages based in this code are updated in our Zevenet APT repos, you can use them configuring your Debian Baster system as follows:
+This git repository only contains the source code, the installable packages based in this code are updated in our Zevenet APT repos, you can use them configuring your Debian Buster system as follows:

 ```
+root@zevenetlb#> echo "deb http://repo.zevenet.com/ce/v5 buster main" >> /etc/apt/sources.list.d/zevenet.list
 root@zevenetlb#> wget -O - http://repo.zevenet.com/zevenet.com.gpg.key | apt-key add -
 ```
 Now, update the local APT database
 ```